THE PORT OF

 heart of the city

-It was in 1470 under the governance of Raphaël de Garezzio that the links between Saint-Tropez, the sea and its harbour were forged.
-A freshwater cove at the foot of the town became a harbour where fishing boats and coasters were moored.
-In the centuries which followed the harbour underwent several redevelopments to become the legendary harbour you see today.
+It was in 1470, under the governance of Raphaël de Garezzio, that the perpetual link between Saint-Tropez, the sea and its port took shape.
+The freshwater cove at the foot of the town became the port where fishermen and coasters moored their boats.
+Over the following centuries, the port underwent a number of developments that have made it the mythical port it is today.

 THE HARBOUR MASTER’S OFFICE

-These projects began with an analysis of the facilities in the two basins.
-Maintenance work is carried out every year to ensure all is running smoothly.
-The harbour wall needed reinforcement.
-From 2011 to 2012 major works were carried out to fill space left by scouring at the foot of the wall with reinforced concrete blocks, and pontoons on the Mistral and Peri quays were changed.
+The development projects begin with an analysis of the harbour infrastructures in the 2 basins.
+A series of maintenance and inspection works are carried out each year to ensure that the port operates smoothly.
+Between 2011 and 2012, the first works were carried out to remedy the scouring at the foot of the quays: the installation of reinforced concrete walls on the bottom and the replacement of the pontoons on the Mistral and Peri quays.

-In 2015, one of the flagship projects was launched to renovate the Harbour Master’s Office (in total 650m² were renovated).
-The aim here was to improve overall performance and offer customers areas and services worthy of a five-star marina.
-The new Harbour Master’s Office was designed to showcase the essence of what Saint-Tropez has to offer: a blend of tradition with modern luxury facilities and authenticity.
+In 2015, one of the flagship projects was launched: the renovation of the harbourmaster’s office.
+The renovation will cover an area of almost 650m2.
+The aim is to improve the port’s performance and give its customers the space and services they expect from a 5-star port.
+The new harbour office will showcase the very essence of what Saint-Tropez has to offer: a blend of tradition and modernity with luxury and authenticity.

-References: Eric Vieux, Jean-Michel Pannacci, Fiona Sauze and Laurent Pavlidis PhD in History, responsible for the Maritime History Museum in the Citadel and the Saint-Tropez heritage association.
+Ref Eric Vieux, Jean-Michel Pannacci, Fiona Sauze and Laurent Pavlidis Doctor of History, Head of the Citadelle Maritime History Museum and the Heritage Association.